-When your air conditioner is spotless and working correctly, it’s expected you won’t be smelling anything strange.
-Peculiar air conditioner noises and strange smells are a hint that something is out of whack.
-If your air conditioner is getting older or you haven’t had a tune-up completed recently, they can be an obvious sign you need professional air conditioning repair in Columbia.
+When your air conditioner is spotless and running properly, you shouldn’t be smelling anything odd.
+Abnormal air conditioner noises and strange smells are a hint that something is out of whack.
+If your air conditioner is past its prime or you haven’t had service scheduled within the last year, they can be a sure sign you need pro air conditioning repair in Columbia.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, specifically a chemical odor, it isn’t a good sign.
-You may also observe your:
+If your air conditioner smells bad when turned on, particularly a chemical smell, it isn’t a good sign.
+You might also notice your:

 • Air conditioner smells like paint thinner